 - Complete all clinical documentation (intake packets, termination/transfer, billing sheets, insurance forms etc.) within expected timeframes and in compliance with organization policies.
 Documentation must meet quality standards established by regulatory bodies and the agency.

-- Master’s degree in human services field, four years post-masters experience.
-Minimum two years of supervisory experience.
+- Master’s degree in human services field, four years post-masters experience

 - A qualified candidate must be licensed at one of the following levels; LCSW, LICSW, LMHC

-- 3-5 years related experience in delivering community based services.
+- Minimum 2 years of supervisory experience and 3-5 years related experience in delivering community based services.

 - Proficiency with electronic health record documentation or ability to complete documentation electronically is required.
 Working knowledge of standard desktop applications such as Windows and Microsoft Suite